 Michelle Klishis is a jack-of-all-trades and certifiable geek.
 Her degree in biology and work in a microbiology lab gave her absolutely no preparation for becoming a technology consultant, yet here we are.
-When not in front of a computers, she is likely to be found reading or hiking (Current accomplishment: Hiking all of the state parks and forests in WV).
+When not in front of a computers, she is likely to be found reading or hiking.

 Diane has enjoyed working at OLLI at WVU, for the last six years now, and meeting all the wonderful and interesting people.
 Learning about their life experiences, and getting to know them personally, she has made many new friends that she cherishes and looks forward to seeing every day.
 She is happy to help in any way she can, and strives to be a welcoming face and voice when OLLI members come into the office or call in to ask questions.